saucelabs/sauce-docs/docs/basics/integrations/deque.md

 }
 ```

-### WebDriverIO Instance
+### WebdriverIO Instance

-In the `wdio.conf` file, create an object called `axeWdio`.
+In the `wdio.conf.js` file, create an object called `axeWdio`.
 This object creates a new `AxeWebdriverIO` instance which accepts the current browser object from WDIO as an argument.

 ```js
 before: function (capabilities, specs, browser) {